polkadot-developers/substrate-developer-hub.github.io/readme.md

 The Substrate Developer Hub website should open in a browser window.

-Once you are done with your changes, feel free to submit a PR.

 #### Link Checker

 Once the website is running, you should use the included Yarn script (`yarn check-links`) to ensure that your changes